top of page

 • Emilie (2016) -- Otherwise excellent "evil babysitter" movie.
 In the last three seconds of the movie, the babysitter is shown escaping, making the entire movie pointless.

-• Black Swan (2010) -- Movie ends when the performance of the ballet ends, not when the inner conflict of the main character is resolved or even understood.
+• Black Swan (2010) -- The movie ends when the ballet performance ends, not when the main character's inner conflict is resolved or understood.
 The people who made the movie were unaware that the story was about the main character, not the ballet.

-• A Nightmare on Elm Street (1984) -- The entire movie centers on the main character dealing with and overcoming a heinous villain.
+• A Nightmare on Elm Street (1984) -- The movie centers on the main character's struggle to deal with and overcome a heinous villain.
 After she thoroughly defeats him and all is well, he reappears randomly (against the rules established by the story) in the last few seconds of the movie.

-• The Ring (2002) -- Over the course of the movie, the main character uncovers, grapples with, and defeats the villain, only to have all her work undone in the last one minute of the movie.
+• The Ring (2002) -- Throughout the movie, the main character uncovers, grapples with, and defeats the villain, only to have all her work undone in the last minute of the movie.

-• Glass (2019) -- The entire movie portrays the execution of a character's plan, which was to be realized at the climax of the movie.
-At the end of the movie, one of the characters exclaims gleefully, "This is the moment I've been waiting for."
+• Glass (2019) -- The entire movie portrays the execution of a character's plan, which was to be realized at the movie's climax.
+At the movie's end, one of the characters exclaims gleefully, "This is the moment I've been waiting for."
 The viewers have been waiting for the moment, too!
 But, wait...wait...credits roll.
 The viewers never get to see whether the plan worked or not.
-Two hours of movie viewing wasted.
+Two hours of movie viewing were wasted.
 Grade-F movie material.

-• Bird Box (2018) -- At the end of the movie, we know no more about the adversary than at the start of the movie.
+• Bird Box (2018) -- At the movie's end, we know no more about the adversary than at the movie's start.
 We never see or understand what the villain or villains are or anything of their origin or motives.
 The placeholder characters and villains are given zero story arc.
 And people like this kind of fiction?
 Cheap, gutless writing deserves no acclaim from me.

 • Lost (TV show) series finale -- I declare the ending of the last episode of Lost as the worst ending of any TV series in my lifetime.
-Hundreds of fan-made videos and articles were produced in an attempt to explain the cliched ending that provided no answers to more than a hundred excellent questions generated throughout the series.
+Hundreds of fan-made videos and articles were produced to explain the cliched ending that provided no answers to more than a hundred excellent questions generated throughout the series.
 Millions of loyal fans who watched the program for six years deserved something better.
-I heard that the writers of the program had written themselves into a corner.
+I heard that the program's writers had written themselves into a corner.
 They threw up their hands, whined a childish, middle-fingered whatever! to millions of people, and gave up.
 What whiners.
 The writers and producers of Lost never finished the job.

-I hope by now you get the drift that the main conflict of the story must be resolved.
+I hope by now you understand that the main conflict of the story must be resolved.
 It doesn’t have to end happy or sad, but it must end.

 FINISHED Movies Accused of Being Un-finished -- Spoiler Alert!